 Day 1: We pick you up at our convenient departure points and drive to Kansas City.
 Night in Kansas City.

-2: Our Emerald Isle adventure takes us on a trans-Atlantic flight from Kansas City to Shannon, Ireland.
+2: Our Emerald Isle adventure takes us on a trans-Atlantic flight from Kansas City to Dublin, Ireland.

 3: Upon arrival we clear customs and meet our coach and driver.
 We begin our scenic adventure with a drive through Ireland's emerald green countryside to the Cliffs of Moher on the west coast.
 Included in our visit to the breathtaking landscapes is the Cliff's Exhibition where we learn the story of the cliffs and the seabirds they protect.
 Next, we drive through the Burren, an eerie landscape filled with rock formations, monuments and boulders.
 We arrive at our hotel in time to relax before dinner.
 D